Thirsty Merc: 2004: Self-Titled Debut Studio Album 'Thirsty Merc'

-Slideshows
+2007: Slideshows

 Thirsty Merc's second album, Slideshows, was issued on 21 April 2007 via Warner Music Australia.
 It became the band's most successful release yet, peaking at No. 4 in Australia, although it was less successful in New Zealand, only reaching No. 38.
 To support the release of Slideshows, Thirsty Merc toured Australia, playing an album tour in theatres nationally and then various regional tours, the biggest of which had 38 shows booked across seven weeks.
 The album's first single, "20 Good Reasons" (March 2007), reached No. 4 in Australia and No. 17 in New Zealand.
 In June they supported Evermore on a tour of New Zealand, showcasing their "unique blend of pop rock dance-able balladry".
 The next three singles appeared in the top 100 in Australia, "The Hard Way" (September), "Those Eyes" (December), and "Homesick" (May 2008).

 The band's main songwriter, Thistlethwayte, inadvertently wrote a "break-up album", which The Sydney Morning Herald's Brett Winterford noted was unusual, "that the articulate and intelligent 27-year-old has strung together 12 such stock-standard, radio-friendly songs about broken hearts".
 Thistlethwayte described his influences: "Jazz taught me about spontaneity ...
 Central to jazz is improvisation.
-It's also great to get that knowledge of theory, an understanding of the geeky side of music" and writing advertising jingles had showed him how to "do a lot of things in differing genres and recording styles—but had to try to be authentic about it".
+It's also great to get that knowledge of theory, an understanding of the geeky side of music" and writing advertising jingles had shown him how to "do a lot of things in differing genres and recording styles—but had to try to be authentic about it".
 After writing the tracks, the other members "choose the songs that had the ultimate emotional impact".